ACS: Emergency Relief for Syria | World Vision Skip to main content

 • 1,000 babies and young children

-The project runs from February to May 2025 and is funded by Irish Aid.
+The project ran from February to May 2025 and was funded by Irish Aid.

 Image